 Bird Knob, like our last hike – Little Devils Stairs – had been on our list for quite a while.
 The trailhead is relatively close to our home.
 The distance and terrain – slightly over 8 miles and around 1600 feet of climbing – fall right in the ‘perfect hike’ range by our standards.
 Still, it wasn’t a hike I was looking forward to with a lot of excitement and anticipation.
 This was mostly due to middling/negative reviews I saw on another hiking site we read.
 People complained that the views weren’t that great, that part of the hike looked like a construction site, that it was too easy and that it was nothing but circling under the trees.
 None of the descriptions made the hike sound particularly appealing.
 Even the photos posted from the hike led me to believe that it would be rather mundane and lacking in scenery.

 But – wow… when we got out there, we were pleasantly surprised by how nice the hike turned out to be.
 The trail started off from the defunct Massanutten Visitors Center on Route 211.
 We descended from the parking lot along the Wildflower Trail until its junction with the Massanutten Ridge Trail.
 The first mile and a half had some steep climbing.
 We hiked past and over lots of large and interesting rock formations.
 Once we gained the ridge, we were treated to two magnificent views overlooking the valley to the west.
 We had both of the rocky outcroppings all to ourselves, so we spent some time goofing off and taking silly photos.
-I think we’ll all agree that I am a more graceful leaper, and I have more flexibility than Adam.
-Also, after several years of strugglig with chronic vertigo, my balance seems to finally be returning to normal.
+I’m definitely a more graceful leaper. 🙂 Also, after several years of struggling with chronic vertigo, my balance seems to finally be returning to normal.

 After leaving the second overlook, the trail followed the ridge for a while.
 Eventually we came to a large clearing in the woods.
 The trail wasn’t clearly marked, so we explored the open meadow and eventually found that the trail continued on the near-side, downhill corner.
 Shortly after passing the clearing, the trail branched in a couple directions.
 Right at one of the junctions, we saw an odd animal that looked like a goat leap across the trail and dive into the woods.
 I’m 100% certain it wasn’t a deer, raccoon, possum or bobcat – so we’re sticking with goat.
 We never saw it again.